mjordanic/CV_editor/README.md

 - **CVWriterAgent / CoverLetterWriterAgent**: Generate tailored drafts using LangChain chat models.
 - **UserInputAgent**: Collects free-form responses when more clarity or feedback is required.

 All agents share a common `State` TypedDict managed by LangGraph, which keeps track of messages, extracted info, and generated artifacts.
+The result is a cohesive AI agentic system where multiple specialized models collaborate.

 Prerequisites
 -------------